RyotaMitaraiWeb/Flashcards-Service/README.md

 ### IsLoggedIn
 This guard aborts requests that do not have a valid JWT attached to the ``Authorization`` header.

+### IsCreator
+This guard aborts requests from users that are not the creators of the given deck.

+This guard can be applied to any route with an ``id`` variable.
+The guard does not check if the JWT is valid and must be paired with ``IsLoggedIn`` to prevent errors.
+It does, however, check if the deck does not exist and will throw a 404 error instead of 403 in this case.

 ## Constants
 Those are objects that contain some constant values, such as validation rule values, error messages, and etc.